 Prostate Cancer by the Numbers

-Prostate cancer is the number one cause of cancer in men, representing about 20% of all cancer diagnoses in males.
-An estimated 165,000 new prostate cancer cases will be diagnosed nationally in 2018 and about 2,600 of these cases will be in Louisiana.
-Prostate cancer is the number two cause of cancer-related deaths in men (lung cancer is number one), and while an estimated 30,000 men in the U.S. will die from prostate cancer this year, 400 of these deaths will be in Louisiana.
+Prostate cancer is the number one cause of cancer in men, representing about 21% of all cancer diagnoses in men.
+An estimated 192,000 new prostate cancer cases will be diagnosed nationally in 2020, and about 3,000 of these cases will be in Louisiana.
+Prostate cancer is the number two cause of cancer-related deaths in men (lung cancer is number one).
+An estimated 33,000 men in the United States will die from prostate cancer this year, and 450 of these deaths will be in Louisiana.

 Prostate cancer has a widely variable biology and clinical course.
 Many patients will have an indolent disease that can be managed either with surveillance or localized therapies such as surgery or radiation therapy.
 Some patients will have a more aggressive disease that may require a multidisciplinary approach, including surgery, radiation therapy, hormonal therapy and even chemotherapy.